AliElDerawi/NW-Course-ChatApp/README.md

 To save any change in the code, you should run whole project and not the server code (ignore the exception occurred because the server code is not running).

+We didn't use any library , so you can try the app immediately.